alexodonovan/sample-api-docs/README.md

 mvn spring-boot:run
 ```

-You can then check the swagger docs for the [SCD REST API](http://localhost:8080/scd-api/swagger-ui.html)
+You can then check the swagger docs for the [REST API](http://localhost:8080/scd-api/swagger-ui.html)